PapiHack/document-templating-service/README.md

 If you want to deploy this project on your kubernetes cluster, you can inspect and/or edit the manifest files available in the
 `k8s` directory before apply them.

-Start by creating the namespace named `utils` (feel free to change the name in `k8s/namespace.yaml`) by running :
+Start by creating the namespace named `utils` by running :

         kubectl apply -f k8s/namespace.yaml